abhisheksUe203006/tempPU_Fork/README.md

 - [License](#license)
 ## Project Overview

-The Panjab University Complaint App is a full-stack application built on the MERN (MongoDB, Express.js, React, Node.js) technology stack, designed to enhance the overall experience of students, faculty, and staff at Panjab University by providing a seamless and efficient platform for submitting, tracking, and resolving complaints and feedback.
+The Panjab University Complaint App is a full-stack application built on the MERN (MongoDB, Express.js, React, Node.js) technology stack, designed to enhance the overall experience of students, faculty, and staff at Panjab University by providing an efficient platform for submitting, tracking, and resolving complaints and feedback.

 #### Employee Management(Admin/Assistant)
 The assistant profile can add, remove employees and can assign jobs to the employees.